 Sports Writer's Claims against All Defendants but One Have Been Dismissed

 A long-running case involving Texas A&M and its famed "12th Man" is one step closer to being resolved.
-We first reported on this case on February 8th, 2017 and provided an update on July 15, 2019.
+We first reported on this case on February 8th, 2017

 As detailed in the Complaint filed against the Texas A&M athletic department (the "A&M Athletic Department") and related defendants by sports writer and editor Michael Bynum ("Bynum"), the dispute arose after Brad Marquardt ("Marquardt"), an employee of the A&M Athletic Department, allegedly caused a draft of the biography Bynum was writing of A&M football legend E. King Gill ("Gill") to be posted online.
 Bynum shared the unpublished biography with Marquardt for fact-checking and for the possibility of obtaining additional photos for inclusion in the book.